arangodb/kube-arangodb/docs/api/ArangoDeployment.V1.md

 Environment setting specifies the type of environment in which the deployment is created.

 Possible Values:
-* Development (default) - This value optimizes the deployment for development use.
+* `"Development"` (default) - This value optimizes the deployment for development use.
 It is possible to run a deployment on a small number of nodes (e.g. minikube).
-* Production - This value optimizes the deployment for production use.
+* `"Production"` - This value optimizes the deployment for production use.
 It puts required affinity constraints on all pods to avoid Agents & DB-Servers from running on the same machine.

 ***